eWloYW8/TCPMux/docs/index.md

 # TCPMux

-TCPMux is a TCP traffic multiplexer written in Go.
+TCPMux is a TCP traffic multiplexer written in Go, which enables you to host multiple application-layer protocols on a single port.

 ## Usage